Death-Mask/Mother-of-the-world/writeup.md

 ##
 ### Web Application Enumeration
-* Going to the webpage using the given IP address redirects to 'egypt.thm' domain, but fails to open a website.
+* Going to the webpage using the given IP address redirects to `egypt.thm` domain, but fails to open a website.

   ```
   80/tcp   open  http    nginx 1.18.0 (Ubuntu)